jerzyn/api-deep-dive/README.md

 # API Design Workshop

 ## Requirements

 - Read [Adidas API Guidelines](https://adidas.gitbook.io/api-guidelines)
 - Git
 - Code editor (e.g. [VS Code](https://code.visualstudio.com))
-    * in case you are using VS Code, install extensions such as `openapi-lint`, `openapi-viewer` and `YAML`
+    * in case you are using VS Code, install extensions such as `openapi-lint` and `YAML`
-- [Apiary](https://apiary.io) account within adidas group.
+- Swaggerhub account within adidas group (create an account and request access to it)
-- [Swagger Editor](https://editor.swagger.io) For visualising and validating your specification.
+- [Spectral](https://github.com/stoplightio/spectral) for local and ci/cd validations.

 ## Design challenge